2 Chronicles 21

 Notes

 Edom had been subject to Judah since the time of David (2 Samuel 8:14).
-Its rebellion under Jehoram represents a dramatic loss of territory and prestige, and the Chronicler presents it as a direct consequence of Jehoram's unfaithfulness.
-The verb פָּשַׁע ("to rebel, revolt") carries connotations of covenant-breaking -- the same word is used for Israel's rebellion against God -- so the political rebellion of Edom mirrors Jehoram's spiritual rebellion against the LORD.
+Its rebellion under Jehoram represents a significant loss of territory and prestige, and the Chronicler presents it as a direct consequence of Jehoram's unfaithfulness.
+The verb פָּשַׁע ("to rebel, revolt") carries connotations of covenant-breaking -- the same word is used for Israel's rebellion against God -- so Edom's political revolt mirrors Jehoram's spiritual rebellion against the LORD.

 Verse 9 describes what appears to be a military engagement that was at best inconclusive.
 Though Jehoram attacked by night and broke through the Edomite encirclement, the text immediately notes in verse 10 that Edom remained in rebellion "to this day."
 The night attack may have allowed Jehoram to escape rather than conquer.

 Libnah, a Levitical city in the Shephelah (lowland region) on the border with Philistia (see Joshua 21:13), also revolted.
-Its rebellion is especially significant because as a Levitical city, its defection may reflect the disgust of the priestly class at Jehoram's apostasy.
-The Chronicler explicitly links the rebellion to the theological cause: כִּי עָזַב אֶת יְהוָה אֱלֹהֵי אֲבֹתָיו ("because he had forsaken the LORD, the God of his fathers").
+Its rebellion is especially telling: as a Levitical city, its defection likely reflects the revulsion of the priestly class at Jehoram's apostasy.
+The Chronicler explicitly links the rebellion to its theological cause: כִּי עָזַב אֶת יְהוָה אֱלֹהֵי אֲבֹתָיו ("because he had forsaken the LORD, the God of his fathers").

 Verse 11 introduces the language of spiritual prostitution.
 The verb וַיֶּזֶן ("he caused to commit prostitution") is a Hiphil form, indicating that Jehoram actively led the people into idolatry.
 The word בָּמוֹת ("high places") refers to hilltop shrines used for pagan worship.
 The verb וַיַּדַּח ("he drew away, led astray") is the same word used in Deuteronomy 13:13 for those who entice a city to worship other gods -- a crime punishable by death under Mosaic law.